bmar1/bmar1/README.md

 ## About Me

 Performance-focused software developer with 1 year of experience building full-stack applications.
 I love creating efficient, interesting solutions to complex problems through code.
-If I'm not programming, you'll find me learning about new technologies or at gym.
+If I'm not programming, you'll find me learning about new technologies or at the gym.

 **Recent Achievements:**
 -  Reduced application load times by **11%**